 - a.
 The ARC must review and approve all new landscaping, excluding courtyards not in public view.
-In-kind landscape replacement projects such as replacing damaged or dead bushes need not be submitted for ARC review and approval.
+In-kind landscape replacement projects such as replacing damaged or dead shrubs need not be submitted for ARC review and approval.
 The ARC will consult with the Landscape Committee to evaluate landscape projects when required. - b.
+Trees, palms, shrubs and other plants must be located so they do not touch, overhang or exceed the height of the roof edge (gutter) of adjacent properties, interfere with adjacent property owners' ability to access utilities and maintain their homes or block access between homes for maintenance and safety operations. - c.
+Trees, palms, shrubs, and other plants must be regularly maintained and trimmed to prevent overgrowth that results in contact with exterior walls, exceeds the height of adjacent rooflines or gutters, overhangs or touches roofs or gutters, becomes entangled with nearby plantings, or obstructs the view from neighboring second-story windows. - d.
+Trees, palms, shrubs, other plantings, and lawn turf that become diseased, die, or can no longer sustain healthy foliage must be removed and replaced.
+Plantings that become "leggy"-with foliage concentrated only at the top, leaving the lower portion bare-must be pruned to promote healthy, uniform growth.
+If corrective pruning is not effective, the

-Plantings must be located and maintained (including trimming and cutting back) so they do not touch or overhang structures on adjacent properties, interfere with adjacent property owners' ability to access utilities and maintain their homes or block access between homes for maintenance and safety operations. - c.
-Plantings that lose their ability to sustain healthy foliage during the summer months must be replaced at Owner's expense. - d.
-Bushes or hedge plants located adjacent to or parallel with the sides of pool cages must not be placed more than 30 inches away from the face of the pool cage to the center of the plant(s) measured orthogonally. - e.
-Maximum Planting Coverage: Yards visible from the street must maintain a harmonious balance between open green space and decorative plantings.
-Decorative features, including shrubs, trees, and flowering plants, may cover no more than 30% of the total front yard area.
-This guideline is designed to preserve the neighborhood's aesthetic appeal and support property values. - f.
-Approved Plants: Except for annuals, semi-annuals and perennials, all plants (trees, palms, shrubs, grasses) must be selected from the Pre-Approved Plant List (Appendix I).
+- plant must be replaced.
+Responsibility for plant replacement is outlined in Appendices F, G, and H. - e.
+Shrubs or hedge plants located adjacent to or parallel with the sides of pool cages must not be placed more than 30 inches away from the face of the pool cage to the center of the plant(s) measured orthogonally. - f.
+Maximum Planting Coverage: Yards visible from the street shall maintain an appropriate balance between open green space and decorative landscaping to ensure a cohesive neighborhood appearance.
+Decorative plantings-including, but not limited to, trees, palms, shrubs, flowering and non-flowering plants-shall not exceed 30% of the total front yard area.
+This standard is intended to uphold the community's aesthetic standards and protect overall property values. - g.
+Approved Plants: Except for annuals, semi-annuals and perennials, all plants (trees, palms, shrubs, ornamental grasses) must be selected from the Pre-Approved Plant List (Appendix I).
 However, owners may choose plants not included on the list, provided those plants are professionally maintained by an outside licensed landscape contractor.
 The residential grounds crew will not be responsible for the health and maintenance of any plant not on the approved list.
-The planting of any species listed in the Category 1 Florida Invasive Species Council (FISC) Exotic Invasive Species List is strictly prohibited. - g.
+The planting of any species listed in the Category 1 Florida Invasive Species Council (FISC) Exotic Invasive Species List is prohibited. - h.
 Irrigation: Owners must contact the Property Management Office for any necessary irrigation adjustments prior to landscaping changes.
 Under no circumstances may owners or their contractors make changes to the irrigation system.
 Owners may need to supplement irrigation for new plantings with hand watering as needed. - 30.
 Tree and Other Plant Removal: The removal of any individual plant or group of similar plants with a ground level diameter of two inches or more requires prior approval of the ARC.
 In order to sustain the attractive vegetation that is unique to Eagle Creek, the Community Association's policy is to require that trees that are removed be replaced in kind unless special circumstances dictate a different approach.
-Property owners should specify in the Exterior Change Request (ECR) form the size and type of replacement for the removed item(s).
+Property owners should specify in the Exterior Change Request (ECR) the size and type of replacement for the removed item(s).